-The Treaty establishing the permanent crisis resolution mechanism - the European Stability Mechanism (ESM) - was originally signed by the finance ministers of the then 17 euro area countries on 11 July 2011.
-A modified version of the Treaty, incorporating amendments aimed at improving the effectiveness of the mechanism, was signed in Brussels on 2 February 2012.
-The ESM Treaty entered into force on 27 September 2012 and the ESM was inaugurated on 8 October 2012 following ratification by the then 17 euro area Member States.
+The Treaty establishing the permanent crisis resolution mechanism - the European Stability Mechanism (ESM) was signed in Brussels on 2 February 2012.
+The ESM Treaty entered into force on 27 September 2012 and the ESM was inaugurated on 8 October 2012, following ratification of the ESM Treaty by the then 17 euro area Member States.

-The ESM is currently the only instrument to finance new financial assistance programmes.
+The ESM is currently the only mechanism to finance new financial assistance programmes.
 As of 1 July 2013, the EFSF may no longer engage in new financing programmes or enter into new loan facility agreements, but it will continue to manage existing programmes and the repayment of any outstanding debt.
-The EFSF shall be dissolved and liquidated when its purpose is fulfilled, in other words when the EFSF has received full payment of the financing granted to the beneficiary Member States and has repaid its liabilities under the financial instruments issued and financing arrangements entered into.
+The EFSF shall be dissolved and liquidated when its purpose is fulfilled, in other words, when the EFSF has received full payment of the financing granted to the beneficiary Member States and has repaid its liabilities under the financial instruments issued and financing arrangements entered into.

-The final EFSF assistance programme (for Greece) expired on 30 June 2015.
+All EFSF financial assistance programmes were linked to appropriate economic reforms.
+The last EFSF assistance programme was for Greece, and expired on 30 June 2015.
 The EFSF will not provide any further financial assistance.
-However, the EFSF will continue operations in order to:
+However, the EFSF will continue its operations in order to:

-- receive loan repayments from beneficiary Member States; - make interest and principal payments to EFSF bondholders; - roll over outstanding EFSF bonds, as the maturity of loans provided to Ireland, Portugal and Greece is longer than the maturity of EFSF-issued bonds.
+- receive loan repayments from beneficiary Member States; - · make interest and principal payments to EFSF bondholders; - roll over outstanding EFSF bonds, as the maturity of loans provided to Ireland, Portugal, and Greece is longer than the maturity of EFSF-issued bonds.